-Logging and identifying vessels is an essential task that enables us to respond quickly and with confidence when a vessel gets into trouble or we receive a call from the Coastguard asking for information about a particular vessel.
+Logging and identifying vessels is an essential part of the role of an NCI Watchkeeper.
+It enables us to respond quickly and with confidence when a vessel gets into trouble or we receive a call from the Coastguard asking for information about a particular vessel.
 Watchkeepers typically log each year 7000-8000 vessels of all shapes and sizes, from warships to rowng boats.

 Incidents are logged and classified either as 'nationally reported', which generally means an incident involving the Coastguard, or 'locally reported' for less significant incidents such as calling an ambulance in a non-life-threatening situation.